Robh96/Evopt/README.md

 Epoch 11 | Normalised Sigma parameters: [0.015, 0.081]
 Terminating after meeting termination criteria at epoch 12.
 ```
-Note that verbosity can be controlled with verbose: bool option in evopt.optimise().
+Note that verbosity can be controlled with verbose: bool option in evopt.optimize().

 ## Directory Structure

-When you run an optimisation with `evopt`, it creates the following directory structure to organise the results:
+When you run an optimization with `evopt`, it creates the following directory structure to organise the results:
 Each evaluation function call operates in its respective solution directory.
 This means that files can be created locally without needing absolute paths.
 For example:
 ```python